-Proud parents, bystanders and streams of well-wishers admired the procession as proud graduates paraded through the town centre after successfully graduating from their degree level courses at University Centre Stamford.
+Proud parents, bystanders and streams of well-wishers admired the procession as proud graduates paraded through the town centre after successfully graduating from their degree level courses at Higher Education Centre Stamford.

 The annual ceremony was once again was held at Stamford Methodist Church on Barn Hill, celebrating another year of outstanding achievements from HND and Foundation Degree courses in Animal Management, Computing, Graphic Design, Photography, Performing Arts, Teaching and many more, all coming together for an unforgettable occasion.

 Once gowned in their robes and mortarboards, graduates made the renowned journey to Stamford Methodist Church from the Town Hall.

 This year the centre welcomed key note speaker, Chris Lubbe (former bodyguard of World Leader Nelson Mandela) who inspired graduates and their parents with a speech about growing up in the ghetto of South Africa where he experienced extreme racism throughout his life.
 Chris met Nelson Mandela by chance, who initially was drawn to his 6ft 3 stance and size 14 feet!
 He worked as his bodyguard for 8 years.
 In his speech he emphasized how important education is, how lucky the students are to have the opportunity to learn and how with determination and courage they can succeed to inspire positive change.